Datavault-UK/automate-dv-docs/docs/macros.md

 #### escape_char_left/escape_char_right

 Configure the characters to use to delimit SQL column names.
 All column names are delimited, and by default both the delimiting characters are double quotes following the SQL:1999 standard.

-For example for BigQuery this default can be overridden by specifying backticks:
+Here are some examples for different platforms:

 === "BigQuery"

     ```yaml
+    ...
     vars:
-      hash: MD5
-      max_datetime: '{{ dbtvault.max_datetime() }}'
-      concat_string: '||'
-      null_placeholder_string: '^^'
       escape_char_left: '`'
       escape_char_right: '`'
     ```